CALL FOR ABSTRACTS

 Authors will be required to indicate their preferred presentation type when submitting an abstract.

-• Please select Symposium if you wish to submit a complete Symposium session.
+• Select Symposium if you wish to submit a complete Symposium session.
 Please have the lead researcher submit all of the abstracts under the one profile.

-• Please select Oral Presentation if you wish for your abstract to be considered for a regular Oral Presentation.
+• Select Oral Presentation if you wish for your abstract to be considered for a regular Oral Presentation.

-• Please select Rapid Oral Presentation if you wish for your abstract to be considered for a 5-minute Rapid Oral Presentation.
+• Select Rapid Oral Presentation if you wish for your abstract to be considered for a 5-minute Rapid Oral Presentation.

 • Please select New Ideas if you wish to be considered for a New Ideas Presentation.